git-town/git-town/documentation/tutorial.md

 ## Shipping the feature

-After a while, your pull request gets the approval to be merged.
-You run `git ship reset-passwords`.
-This command
+When your pull request gets the approval to be merged, you want to ship it.

-* checks out the _master_ branch
+To do this safely, i.e. without breaking the master branch, you want to

+* make sure there are no open changes (i.e. all changes are properly committed)
+* pull updates from your remote feature branch (to make sure you ship everything that is in that branch)
-* pulls updates from the remote master branch (to make sure you ship on top of the latest version of master)
+* pull updates for the master branch (to make sure you ship on top of the latest version of master)
-* checks out your _password-reset_ branch
-* pulls updates from its remote branch (to make sure you ship everything that is in that branch)
-* merges the _master_ branch into the _password-reset_ branch
+* merge the _master_ branch into the _password-reset_ branch
   (to make sure your branch doesn't create conflicts with _master_, and to give you a chance to resolve any issues before merging into _master_)
-* checks out the _master_ branch again
-* squash-merges the _password-reset_ branch into the _master_ branch (this makes it look like a single commit, without the convoluted merge history and the many intermediate commits on your branch)
+* squash-merge the _password-reset_ branch into the _master_ branch (this makes it look like a single commit, without the convoluted merge history and the many intermediate commits on your branch)
-* pushes the updated _master_ branch to the repository
+* push the updated _master_ branch to the repository (so that your changes are available to Bob and Alice in return)
-* deletes the _password-reset_ branch from your local machine and the repository
+* remove the _password-reset_ branch from your local machine and the repository

+This requires from 7-9 individual Git commands.
+Git Town provides a single, convenient command for this as well:
+`git ship reset-passwords`.

-What all of this achieves is that your feature is safely merged as a single additional commit onto the _master_ branch, and then the old feature branch is cleaned up everywhere.
+After running this, your feature is now safely merged as a single additional commit on the _master_ branch, then the old feature branch is cleaned up everywhere, and you and the repository are ready for the next feature.